ParetoYXE/TRPG/README.md

 North, East, South, West - Will move the player in the corresponding direction both on the overworld and in a dungeon

-Equip x - Will allow you to equip 'x' item from your inventory.
+Equip:x - Will allow you to equip 'x' item from your inventory.
 Will automatically bind to the proper slot depending on type

-Use x - Will allow you to use an item in your inventory and activate your intended effects
+Use:x - Will allow you to use an item in your inventory and activate your intended effects

 Search - Searches a room for loot, success will depend on your dexterity attribute